 National Maritime Museum entrance with British flag, Greenwich.

-Experience convenience and savings with the Royal Museums Greenwich Day Pass, granting access to five attractions for a day packed full of exploration.
-This pass allows you to visit iconic sites such as Cutty Sark, the Royal Observatory Greenwich, the National Maritime Museum, and Queen's House.
+The Royal Museums Greenwich Day Pass offers the perfect blend of convenience and savings.
+It provides access to five attractions in one day for a complete exploration experience.
+With this pass, you can visit renowned sites such as Cutty Sark, Royal Observatory Greenwich, National Maritime Museum, and Queen's House.

-The journey begins aboard the historic Cutty Sark, the world’s last surviving tea clipper that once transported Britain’s beloved beverage from China in 1800.
-During its peak years, it was renowned for being the fastest ship globally.
-Discover its storied past through record-breaking voyages and delve into its fascinating interiors.
+Your adventure starts with the historic Cutty Sark, recognized as the world’s last surviving tea clipper that transported Britain’s beloved beverage from China in 1800.
+At its peak, it was celebrated for being one of the fastest ships globally.
+Explore its long history and fascinating interiors through tales of record-breaking voyages.

 Cutty Sark ship's bow and figurehead against a blue sky in Greenwich.